Virginia Tech and the Science Museum of Western Virginia partnership

 - An outlet for broader impacts and outreach projects that support sponsored research

-For ICAT and Virginia Tech, the partnership supports the pathway of university research to public engagement.
+For Virginia Tech, the partnership supports the pathway of university research to public engagement.
 For the museum, the partnership provides programming, exhibits, expertise, and interns.
 Dr. Phyllis Newbill, a jointly supported researcher in informal education, facilitates faculty, students, and staff from both organizations to catalyze and sustain this collaboration.
+She spends one day a week at the museum and the remaining days at Virginia Tech.
+At Virginia Tech, the partnership is overseen by the Institute for Creativity, Arts, and Technology and the College of Science.

 Virginia Tech Featured Projects